As an Amazon Associate, Brew Smartly earns from qualifying purchases. That comes at no extra cost to you. How this works.

 K250 includes some useful accessories which are missing in the previous model; Keurig K200.
-K250 comes with two charcoal water filters which enhance the quality and flavor of your caffeinated beverage.
-This model is also equipped with 4 K-cup trial pods so you get to try different types of beverages.
+K250 comes with two charcoal water filters that enhance the quality and flavor of your caffeinated beverage.
+This model is also equipped with 4 K-cup trial pods, so you get to try different types of beverages.

 So here is my take to help you pick the right one.

 Pick Keurig K200: if you don’t need the water filter starter kit, don’t mind descaling and refilling the 40oz water reservoir more frequently.